AresValley/Artemis-DB/static/441/description.md

-Radio signal used by MRI machines to excite protons and obtain their response.
+Serdolik is a MFSK signal used by the Russian diplomatic service.